OhMajesticLama/degiroasync/README.md

 - essential features are still missing, see supported features section.
 - external interface is still subject to change, even between minor version.
-- while there are integration tests, coverage of integration and unit tests is not yet where we need it to be
+- while there are integration tests, coverage of integration and unit tests is not yet where it needs to be.

 DO NOT USE IN PRODUCTION.
 You have been warned.
- While in this _ALPHA_ state, code is made available in case it can be of use to other API developers.*
+ While in this _ALPHA_ state, code is made available in case it can be of use for proof-of-concepts, .*

 This project aims to provide an *unofficial* API for Degiro platform that works